 Paddlers on the Lower Raritan get a surprisingly lush and peaceful view of Central Jersey that is more than worth the effort.
 In many places there is nothing to observe but vegetation, wildlife, rippling water and quiet.
-Even in the lower reaches, where the river is lined by industrial sites, the experience can be unexpectedly serene.
+Even in the lower reaches, where industrial sites line the river, the experience can be unexpectedly serene.

 Photo: Sustainable Raritan Initiative

-The lower portion of the Raritan is free of dams, and the segment in Bound Brook and Piscataway is the easiest to navigate.
-When one gets into the tidal portion of the Raritan, which starts around Piscatawy/Franklin Township, prior planning is needed to avoid being “stranded” due to shallow water when the tide goes out.
+The portion of the Raritan below Island Farm Weir is free of dams, and the segment in Bound Brook and Piscataway is the easiest to navigate.
+When one gets into the tidal portion of the Raritan, which starts around Piscataway/Franklin Township, prior planning is needed to avoid being “stranded” due to shallow water when the tide goes out.
 A one-way paddle during high tide is recommended — an excursion where paddlers arrange to be picked up at the eastern end of their trip, rather than attempting to make the return trip “upriver” by paddling when the tide is going out.

-The Raritan Riverkeeper and at least two kayak/boat excursion companies, Kayak East and Reel Therapy, offer limited opportunities to paddle the Lower Raritan with a group and guide during the warm months.
-Near the mouth of the river, the Raritan Bay Paddling Club, new in 2012, is currently soliciting members for group outings.
+The Raritan Riverkeeper and a few kayak/fishing excursion companies, including Kayak East and Reel Therapy, offer limited opportunities to paddle the Lower Raritan with a group and guide during the warm months.

 Caution: Always wear a life jacket when boating.
 Use caution, and study the hazards before venturing into river recreation of any kind.